“To be beautiful means to be yourself. You don’t need to be accepted by others. You need to accept yourself.”

 If you have followed most or all of the previous six tips, you’re probably already in fairly good shape physically, mentally, and emotionally.
 The final tip is simply to get on with your life, knowing that your future is full of new and exciting possibilities!

-If there’s one thing I’m convinced of after over twenty years of helping people improve communication and relationships, it’s that there’s a right partner for everyone (click & see my publication "Seven Keys to Long-Term Relationship Success").
+If there’s one thing I’m convinced of after over twenty years of helping people improve communication and relationships, it’s that there’s a right partner for everyone.
 It may take time to find that person.
 It may require a good dose of self honesty and personal growth to attract him or her, but your partner is there to be found.
 And when that day comes, as you rest in the arms of that special someone, you’ll realize that everything happens for a reason, the search is over, and your courageous self-discovery has led you home to Love.

 © 2013 by Preston C. Ni.
 All rights reserved worldwide.
 Copyright violation may subject the violator to legal prosecution.